CARE-SM/CARE-SM-docs/docs/data_elements.md

 (medication)=
 ## Medication

-Records of medications that have been administered to the patient by a healthcare professional.
-Includes details such as drug name, dosage, frequency, route of administration, and prescribed duration.
+Records of medications that have been prescribed or administered to the patient by a healthcare professional.
+Includes details such as drug name, dosage, frequency, route of administration, and medication duration.

 **Data visualization**